directus/directus/docs/reference/sdk.md

 await directus.utils.sort('articles', 15, 42);
 ```

-This will move item 15 to the position of item 42, and move everything in between one "slot" up
+This will move item `15` to the position of item `42`, and move everything in between one "slot" up.

 ### Revert to a Previous Revision